Rod Stewart And ‘Game Of Thrones’: How The Singer’s New Video Caused An Uproar

 — Maria Bialoszewski (@MariaBialos) March 3, 2017

-According to The Independent, Rod Stewart found himself in the middle of a firestorm of controversy when his wife, Penny Lancaster, posted a behind the scenes video to her Instagram.
-The video, which featured the “Rhythm of my Heart” singer, apparently looked like it was mimicking an execution similar to the one carried out by ISIS.
+According to the Independent, Rod Stewart found himself in the middle of a firestorm of controversy when his wife, Penny Lancaster, posted a behind-the-scenes video on Instagram.
+The video, which featured the “Rhythm of My Heart” singer, apparently looked like it was mimicking an execution similar to the one carried out by ISIS.

 When the firestorm started, Penny Lancaster almost immediately deleted the video for fear of the backlash that would come.